ahmadajmi/learning-javascript/chapter2.md

 #### for Loops

-One way to make for Loops more speed and increaes the performance is to cache the length of the array (collection) you are iterating over, so instead of doing something like this
+One way to make for Loops more speed and increase the performance is to cache the length of the array (collection) you are iterating over, so instead of doing something like this

 ``` javascript
 var arr = [1,2,3,4,5,6];